inukshuk/wapiti-ruby/README.md

 Requirements
 ------------
-Wapiti is written in C and Ruby and requires a compiler with C99 support (e.g., gcc); on GNU/Linux systems it will be fairly easy to install all necessary packages through your distribution.

-The Wapiti Ruby gem has been confirmed to work with MRI 2.x, 1.9.x, 1.8.7, and Rubinius.
+Wapiti is written in C and Ruby and requires a compiler with C99 support; it has been confirmed to work on Linux, macOS, and Windows.

 Quickstart
 ----------